Heather-Rutherford/CodingTemple2025/README.md

 Open bonus.html for an enhanced experience with navigation and styled sections.

 Use the navigation links in bonus.html to jump between different content areas such as:

+Open Lesson 1.pdf to view the answers to the theoretical part of the activity.

+Open README.md for a description of the project.

 Home